Recipes Paradise

 Sear the Beef

-Add the beef strips to the hot skillet in a single layer, working in batches if necessary to avoid overcrowding.
-Let them sear undisturbed for 2-3 minutes until golden brown, then stir and cook for another 1-2 minutes.
-The beef should be browned but still slightly pink inside since it will continue cooking later.
-Transfer the seared beef to a plate and set aside.
+Add the beef strips to the hot skillet in a single layer, being careful not to overcrowd.
+Cook for 2-3 minutes without moving them to develop a beautiful golden-brown crust.
+Flip and cook another 1-2 minutes until browned on the other side.
+The beef should still be slightly pink inside as it will continue cooking later.
+Transfer to a plate and set aside.

 3